5% discount on stays between 5th January 2024 and 22nd March 2024 (3 night stay minimum).

 It’s not just because of the glorious Cheviots that walkers are especially well-placed: the long-distance St Cuthbert’s Way and Borders Abbeys Way pass nearby, too, as the circular Presidents Route memorably includes an avenue of giant wellingtonias on the neighbouring Monteviot estate.
 Quiet local roads from the door offer miles of stunning countryside to be explored for experienced as well as more novice cyclists.

 Anglers, meanwhile, might cast into the Tweed or Teviot Rivers for salmon.
 Kelso’s ruined abbey – and splendid market square – is seven miles away, with the Waterloo Monument, commemorating the Battle of Waterloo, closer still.
 Easily in day-trip range are Holy Island, Bamburgh Castle and Edinburgh.

 Lorna and Christopher, owners of Pirnie Cottage, live 100 yards away and will do everything they can to make your stay enjoyable and memorable.
 They can help arrange secure storage for bicycles or grazing and stabling for horses, and are happy to provide some local knowledge to make the most of your stay.

 Access from the front door directly into:

-Large open plan kitchen dining area with island unit and stools, large double oven with grill, 5 burner induction hob, fridge (no ice-box), dishwasher.
-DAB radio.
+Large open plan kitchen dining area with island unit and stools, large double oven with grill, 5 burner electric hob, fridge, dishwasher, DAB radio and Bluetooth speaker.
 Extendable dining table which seats up to eight guests.

 Utility/boot room with bench seat and hanging rail, fridge/freezer, sink, washing machine (no dryer), bread-maker, microwave, hanging rail.